-- 8.1.
-All reagents, media and chemicals, including solvents and materials used in tests and assays, should be of appropriate quality.[1] - 8.2.
-Reagents / media should be accompanied by the certificate of analysis, and the material safety data sheet.[1] - 8.3.
-In the preparation of reagent solutions / media in the laboratory: - a) Responsibility for this task should be clearly specified in the job description of the person assigned to carry it out; - b) Prescribed procedures should be used which are in accordance with published pharmacopoeial or other standards where available e.g. United States Pharmacopeia (USP)[6], European Pharmacopeia (EP)[7].
+- 8.1.All reagents, media and chemicals, including solvents and materials used in tests and assays, should be of appropriate quality.[1] - 8.2.Reagents / media should be accompanied by the certificate of analysis, and the material safety data sheet.[1] - 8.3.In the preparation of reagent solutions / media in the laboratory: - a) Responsibility for this task should be clearly specified in the job description of the person assigned to carry it out; - b) Prescribed procedures should be used which are in accordance with published pharmacopoeial or other standards where available e.g. United States Pharmacopeia (USP)[6], European Pharmacopeia (EP)[7].
 Records should be kept of the preparation and standardization of volumetric solutions.[1] - 8.4.
-The labels of all reagents / media should clearly specify: - a) Content; - b) Manufacturer; - c) Date received and date of opening of container; - d) Concentration if applicable - e) Storage conditions - f) Expiry date or retest date as justified.[1] - 8.5.
-The labels of reagent solution prepared in the laboratory should clearly specify: - a) Name - b) Date of preparation and initials of technician or analyst; - c) Expiry date or retest date; - d) Concentration.[1] - 8.6.
-The labels for volumetric solutions prepared in the laboratory should clearly specify: - a) Name - b) Molarity (or concentration)
+The labels of all reagents / media should clearly specify: [1] - a) Content; - b) Manufacturer; - c) Date received and date of opening of container; - d) Concentration if applicable - e) Storage conditions - f) Expiry date or retest date as justified. - 8.5.
+The labels of reagent solution prepared in the laboratory should clearly specify: [1] - a) Name - b) Date of preparation and initials of technician or analyst; - c) Expiry date or retest date; - d) Concentration.

+- 8.6.The labels for volumetric solutions prepared in the laboratory should clearly specify:

-- c) Date of preparation and initials of technician / analyst; - d) Date of standardization and initials of technician / analyst - e) Standardization factor.[1] - 8.7.
-Reagents that appear to have been tampered with should be rejected.[1] - 8.8.
+[1] - a) Name - b) Molarity (or concentration) - c) Date of preparation and initials of technician / analyst; - d) Date of standardization and initials of technician / analyst - e) Standardization factor. - 8.7.Reagents that appear to have been tampered with should be rejected.[1] - 8.8.
 Water should be considered as a reagent.
-The appropriate grade for a specific test should be used as described in the pharmacopoeias.[1][6][7] - 8.9.
-The quality of the water should be verified regularly to ensure that the various grades of water meet the appropriate specifications.[1] - 8.10.
-Stocks of reagents and media should be maintained in a store under the appropriate storage conditions (ambient temperature, under refrigeration or frozen).[1] - 8.11.
+The appropriate grade for a specific test should be used as described in the pharmacopoeias.
+[1][6][7] - 8.9.
+Precautions should be taken to avoid contamination during its supply, storage and distribution of water.
+[1] - 8.10.The quality of the water should be verified regularly to ensure that the various grades of water meet the appropriate specifications.[1] - 8.11.Stocks of reagents and media should be maintained in a store under the appropriate storage conditions (ambient temperature, under refrigeration or frozen).[1] - 8.12.
 The person in charge of the store is responsible for looking after the storage facilities and their inventory and for noting the expiry date of chemicals and reagents.

-Training may be needed in handling chemicals safely and with the necessary care.[1] - 8.12.
-Media used in microbiology may be prepared in-house or purchased either partially or fully prepared.
+Training may be needed in handling chemicals safely and with the necessary care.
+[1] - 8.13.Media used in microbiology may be prepared in-house or purchased either partially or fully prepared.
 Growth promotion and other suitable performance tests (Recovery of 50-200% should be demonstrated; inhibition or suppression of non-target organisms; pH, volume and sterility) should be done on all media on every batch and on every shipment.
-Where the supplier of fully prepared media is qualified and provides growth promotion certification per batch of media and transportation conditions have been qualified, the user may rely on the manufacturer's certificate with periodic verification of his or her results.[4] - 8.13.
-Shelf-life of prepared media under defined storage conditions shall be determined and verified.[4] - 8.14.
-The expiry date of reagents /solutions may be extended on the basis of documented evaluation or analysis.[3]
+Where the supplier of fully prepared media is qualified and provides growth promotion certification per batch of media and transportation conditions have been qualified, the user may rely on the manufacturer's certificate with periodic verification of his or her results.
+[4] - 8.14.Shelf-life of prepared media under defined storage conditions shall be determined and verified.[4]

+8.15.
+The expiry date of reagents / solutions may be extended on the basis of documented evaluation or analysis. $^{[3]}$